 Once you send your product feeds and choose to create FBA shipments in a Private Workflow, you will be on the Proposed FBA Shipments page.
-On this page, you will have the choice to create or decline a shipment or add to an existing working shipment if applicable.
+On this page, you will have the choice to create a shipment or add to an existing working shipment if applicable.

 You will also have the choice to change the shipment name, and once you have used the create shipment or add to working shipment option, you can edit the quantity in the shipments with box content on OR off.

 Note: The proposed shipment destinations are subject to expiration after 48 hours in which Amazon will re-evaluate the destinations.
-There is a countdown to when the plans expire on this page, so be sure to either create, decline, or add the shipment to an existing shipment before the time runs out.
+There is a countdown to when the plans expire on this page, so be sure to either create or add the shipment to an existing shipment before the time runs out.

 Adding to an Existing Working Shipment

 The requirements for adding to an existing shipment are the following:

 - The first shipment that you are adding to has to be sent from InventoryLab (it cannot have been created through a shipping plan in seller central)

 - They must be the same label prep type.
 For example you cannot combine a NO_LABEL with a SELLER_LABEL shipment.
 For instructions on combining these, check out this help article.